sosacode20/sri-final-project/README.md

 This project is for educational purposes.
 The objective is to implement 3 *Information Retrieval Systems* for the final delivery.
 Actually there is only one model implemented, the *Classic Vector Space Model*.

-If you need more info about the implementation done here please refer to this [file](Pre-entrega.md) and translate with google translate 😅
+If you need more info about the implementation done here please refer to this [file](./docs/pre-delivery/Pre-entrega.md) and translate with google translate 😅.

+### **Final Report**

+The final report for this project is located in the /docs folder.
+It is in .tex and .pdf format.

 ## Arquitectura del Proyecto